 The final step in the dental implant process is attaching the prosthesis (false tooth).
 This is done under local anesthesia.

-During this procedure, the dentist will open up the gum to access the abutment.
-They will then place the false tooth onto the abutment and secure it in place.
+The dentist will open the gum to access the abutment during this procedure.
+They will then place the false tooth onto the abutment and secure it.

 The gum will be stitched closed around the base of the false tooth.